 AI and the Environment

-As a key part of this effort, Raicu partnered with the Next10 Foundation to convene a day-long conference, “AI and the Environment: Sustaining the Common Good.”
-The event brought together academics from a variety of disciplines, industry and government representatives, as well as students and the broader public, to explore the intersection of AI and sustainability.
-The conference consisted of six sessions: “AI’s Environmental Footprint—Development and Usage;” “AI and Water;” “Greening AI;” “AI for Sustainability;” “AI and the Environment: Business Implications;” and “AI, Regulation, and Environmental Law.”
+As a key part of this effort, in 2024 Raicu partnered with the Next10 Foundation to convene a day-long conference, “AI and the Environment: Sustaining the Common Good.”
+The event brought together academics from a variety of disciplines, industry and government representatives, as well as students and the broader public, to explore a variety of key issues: “AI’s Environmental Footprint;” “AI and Water;” “Greening AI;” “AI for Sustainability;” “AI and the Environment: Business Implications;” and “AI, Regulation, and Environmental Law.”

 Photo credits: